jucora/superheroes/README.md

 ## :warning: <strong>IMPORTANT: </strong>:warning:

-In order to avoid CORS restrictions for API request from an unknown origin, Google Chrome offers an extension, so before you watch the live demo or run the app in your local machine, please add the extension in your brower: [Click Here](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc?hl=en-US)
+I decided to use a proxy that accompanies the request to the API because when the request comes from an unknown origin, Cors policies do not allow the request.
+This should work without problems but If for some reason the cors policy is still appearing, Google Chrome offers an extension that serves as a proxy in your browser, please consider adding this extension as the last option if the policy persists: [Click Here](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc?hl=en-US)

 # :arrow_right: [Live Demo](https://superheroes-react-project.herokuapp.com/#/)